SEC642/dojo-basic/README.md

     nano config.inc

-Open a browser and visit http://IP_ADDR/reset-db.php
+Open a browser and visit http://localhost/reset-db.php or the correct IP address if doing this on a remote machine.

-If that is successful, then go to http://IP_ADDR
+If that is successful, then go to http://localhost

 Enjoy!